Lewis Hutchinson: Early life

 Hutchinson, better known as the Mad Master and Mad Doctor of Edinburgh Castle, was born in Scotland in 1733 where he is believed to have studied medicine.

 Criminal career

 In the 1760s, he came to Jamaica to head an estate called Edinburgh Castle.
-He was said to have legally obtained the house (now a ruin) but to have maintained his group of cattle through the theft of strays from neighbors.
+He was said to have legally obtained the house (now a ruin) but to have maintained his group of cattle through the theft of strays from neighbours.
 This would not be the only accusation made against Hutchinson.

-Shortly after Hutchinson's arrival in Jamaica, travelers began to disappear, and suspicion started to mount.
-For many miles, Edinburgh Castle was the only populated location on the way from Saint Ann's Bay, and, not knowing that they would become the target of Hutchinson's rifle, travelers would rest at the castle, only to succumb to the Mad Doctor's attack.
+For many miles, Edinburgh Castle was the only populated location on the way from Saint Ann's Bay, and, not knowing that they would become the target of Hutchinson's rifle, travellers would rest at the castle, only to succumb to the Mad Doctor's attack.
 Hutchinson murdered for pure sport, what may be described as a thrill killing, as passers-by from all races, shapes, sizes, and incomes were fair game.